-- Public facility projects cannot include the costs of operating and maintaining public facilities, costs of purchasing construction equipment, the costs of furnishings and other personal items such as uniforms, or new construction of public housing. - Public facilities are intended to benefit all the residents of an area; thus, in most cases it must serve an area having at least 51% low/mod population. - Public facilities owned by a nonprofit must be made available to the general public and must be open for use by the general public during all normal hours of operation. - Reasonable fees may be charged for the use of the facilities assisted with CDBG funds, but charges, such as excessive membership fees, which will have the effect of precluding low/mod income persons from using the facilities, are not permitted.
+- Public facility projects cannot include the costs of operating and maintaining public facilities, costs of purchasing construction equipment, the costs of furnishings and other personal items such as uniforms, or new construction of public housing. - Public facilities are intended to benefit all the residents of an area; thus, in most cases it must serve an area having at least 51% low/mod population.

+- Public facilities owned by a nonprofit must be made available to the general public and must be open for use by the general public during all normal hours of operation. - Reasonable fees may be charged for the use of the facilities assisted with CDBG funds, but charges, such as excessive membership fees, which will have the effect of precluding low/mod income persons from using the facilities, are not permitted.
-facilities, are not permitted.

-1. Who is/will be the owner of the facility?
+1. 1.
+Who is/will be the owner of the facility?
+Calaboose African American History Museum 2.
 2. Will fees be charged for the use of the facility?
-Yes or No

-If yes, please attach a fee schedule.

-3. How will the facility be made available to the gen neral public?
+Yes orx No If yes, please attach a fee schedule.
+3. 3.
+How will the facility be made available to the general public?
+The Mitchell Center will be open to the e public during business hours and Saturdays.
+It will be available for private tours and educational programs for local s schools.